Spyglass-AI/spyglass-mcp/README.md

-# Spyglass MCP Server
+# Spyglass AI MCP Server

-An MCP server for interacting with the Spyglass AI agent to analyze OpenTelemetry data.
+The Spyglass AI MCP server provides a simple interface for LLMs to query the Spyglass AI agent.
+The agent analyzes your telemetry data and provides intelligent insights about application performance, errors, and bottlenecks.

+To install the MCP server for Cursor click the button below.
+It should open Cursor and prompt you to add your API Key.

 [![Install MCP Server](https://cursor.com/deeplink/mcp-install-dark.svg)](cursor://anysphere.cursor-deeplink/mcp/install?name=spyglass-AI&config=eyJlbnYiOnsiU1BZR0xBU1NfQVBJX0tFWSI6InlvdXIta2V5LWhlcmUifSwiY29tbWFuZCI6InV2IHJ1biBzcHlnbGFzcy1tY3AifQ%3D%3D)

-#### ~/.cursor/mcp.json
+Alternatively, add the following to your `~/.cursor/mcp.json` file (create it if you need to) and substitute your Spyglass API Key.
+Then restart Cursor to apply the change.
 ```json
 {
   "mcpServers": {